rennyahernandez/cinema/README.md

    * One Movie has One Price.
    * One Movie has Many Show Times.
    * Movie Show Times are Stored as Timestamp values for simplicity.
+   * For the sake of simplicity, the `PUT /cinema/show-time` endpoint can only update the date and time values.